-Most Canadian universities organise their PhDs within doctoral programmes run by their graduate schools and its here that you'll normally apply.
-Some universities will have separate graduate schools for different subject areas; others may just have one large school administering all of their advanced degree programmes.
+You'll normally apply straight to the graduate school that is running your PhD.
+Some universities will have separate graduate schools for different subject areas.
+Others will have one large school administering all of their advanced degree programmes.

 The minimum requirement for a PhD in Canada will normally be a Masters degree in a related subject.
-Unlike in the UK and USA it is relatively rare to go straight from undergraduate study to a doctorate.
-Some universities may allow you to do so, but will normally extend the length of your PhD to accommodate additional Masters-level training.
+Unlike in the UK and USA it is quite rare to go straight from undergraduate study to a doctorate.
+Some universities may allow you to do so if you do some additional Masters-level training.

 Admission to a Canadian doctoral programme can be quite competitive.
-Students will often progress through classes and modules together and graduate schools may only have places for a certain number in each year's cohort.
+Students will often progress through modules together.
+This means graduate schools may only have places for a certain number in each year's cohort.

 This means that your previous academic attainment will probably be examined quite closely.